Joining the Absolute Beginner Book Club: Preparation and First Reading Experience Expectations

 Very hard.

-You can spend hours reading up on grammar, trying to learn it as best you can, hoping you’ll at least vaguely understand what’s happening in a scene.
+As you try to read the club material, you’ll end up spending hours reading up on grammar, trying to learn it as best you can, hoping you’ll at least vaguely understand what’s happening in a scene.

 Deciphering at this pace, it’s very easy to lose all motivation.

+At a minimum, expose yourself to grammar-teaching material.
 A shallow understanding will get you a wide breadth of knowledge, increasing the chances you’ll recognize grammar when you see it, even if you don’t understand it.
+It gives you a greater scaffolding, from which you can refer back to lesson material later and build your understanding.

 Four weeks is all you need to expose yourself to the basics.